dubesoftware/zapper-assessment/README.md

 We define a `is_feature_enabled` function which checks the bit at the `setting_index` argument and either returns True for '1', or False.

+#### To store user settings without squandering space, we use bitwise operations.

+We write and read user settings by using ne integer to store all settings, thereby conserving space.